top of page

 The Moment It Hit Me

 However, on a few occasions, I felt our decisions could turn out disadvantageous for our clients.
-Whenever possible, I convinced the investment committee with reason, but in one instance I had to intervene.
+Whenever possible, I convinced the investment committee with reason.
+But in one instance, I had to intervene.

 But nearly a year after Steve Jobs' death, Apple's shares started tanking.
 In our monthly meetings, the committee pushed to sell, but I argued to hold, citing its rock-solid business traits.
 I also personally bought shares with my own savings.

 Visibly irritated by my veto, I was summoned to explain why I wasn’t being a team player.
 Laying out why Apple was an exceptionally strong business with a bright future, I asked, "Imagine you owned Apple privately.
 If I offered to buy the company at today's price, would you thank me—or view my offer as an insult and tell me to leave?"
-When I was told that Apple was not a private business and its stock could fall more, I was puzzled at first because this argument could be applied to any stock we held.
-It didn’t explain why we should sell Apple, especially given its low stock price.
-Then it hit me like a rock!

 The Incentive Trap